A Complete Guide to ESG Program Management

 A 2016 Wall Street Journal report claimed that the Securities and Exchange Commission (SEC) has seen increasing pressure from the financial and government communities to develop standards for businesses to disclose their sustainability data in company filings.

 Since that report, investors for several major global enterprises have successfully petitioned to increase transparency into their exposure to risk from the emergence of climate-focused regulations worldwide.
-The takeaway is clear: businesses need to prepare to operate in this new business environment.
+The takeaway is clear: organizations need to prepare to operate in this new business environment.

 Would you spend $200,000 to create $4,000,000 in value?